Skip to content

 Returns:

-str | None: The public version string, or None if the package is not installed.
+str | None: The public version string, or None if the package

 """